AT#60: Three Steps to Regain Control Over Your IT Landscape

 Most IT landscapes of larger companies consist of hundreds of applications that are interconnected via poorly designed interfaces.
 In most companies, these IT landscapes already have an enormous technical debt (i.e., an ‘unnecessary complexity’).
 In my experience, a company typically runs between 80% and 90% more IT applications (and therefore also servers, databases, networks, costs) compared to what would be needed if it had implemented the ideal architecture.
+To maintain landscapes, people can see the tree service from eos Outdoor Services here.
 A tremendous waste of money and resources, and the reason why IT is perceived as tardy and as a cost factor and not as an enabler.
 From my point of view, there are three major reasons for this disastrous situation:

 Business Units are not aware of their responsibility for their applications and do not think architecturally

 There is a tendency to blame the IT department for this situation, but that’s not true.
 It’s a business problem.
 Requirements are typically not consolidated well across departments.
 IT has always just been the contractor who had to implement those punctual requirements under time pressure.

 - Overlapping responsibilities between departments